 - Scoop the dough using a cookie scoop (I used a 1.5 oz scoop, about 3 tablespoons or 50 grams) and space them 2-3 inches apart on your baking sheet.

 - Bake for 10-11 minutes until the edges are set and the centers still look slightly underdone.
-Let cool on the baking sheet for 10 minutes, then enjoy warm or transfer to a baking sheet to cool completely.
+Let cool on the baking sheet for 10 minutes, then enjoy warm or transfer to a cooling rack to cool completely.

 Notes